tsterbak/promptmage/README.md

 Have a look at the examples in the [examples](examples) folder to see how to use promptmage in your application or workflow.

+## Use with Docker

+You can find an usage example with docker here: [Docker example](https://github.com/tsterbak/promptmage/tree/main/examples/docker).

 ## Development

 To develop PromptMage, check out the [DEVELOPMENT.md](DEVELOPMENT.md) file.